Azure/PSRule.Rules.Azure/docs/using-templates.md

 Automatic nesting a sub-resource requires:
   - The parent resource is defined in the same template.
   - The sub-resource depends on the parent resource.
-- The `pickZones` template function is not supported.
 - The `environment` template function always returns values for Azure public cloud.
 - References to Key Vault secrets are not expanded.
   A placeholder value is used instead.